Meet our discussion leaders

 Anderson Center’s teaching team is comprised of both Discussion Leaders for the Harvard Business School case method and facilitators certified by FranklinCovey®.
 Our team of Discussion Leaders has significant expertise and brings their practical knowledge to each of the forums by facilitating discussions and drawing out the experiences of forum participants.
 Periodically, Anderson Center hosts the Discussion Leadership Forum to develop and certify new Discussion Leaders interested in joining our team, led by a case method expert from Harvard Business School.

-Aaron is a Discussion Leader for the Supervisors Forum.
-He is currently Vice President of Quality, Regulatory and Employee Engagement at Microbiologics.
-Aaron is a seasoned Human Resources executive and Strategic Business Partner with over 11 years of experience leading multi-state HR operations at the corporate level.
+Aaron is a Discussion Leader for the Supervisors Forum and Leading Negotiations Forum.
+He is currently Senior Vice President of Custom Partnerships.
+Aaron is a seasoned Human Resources executive and Strategic Business Partner with over 14 years of experience leading multi-state HR operations at the corporate level.
 He has developed Human Resources functions from the ground up and has created best practices to fit specific business cultures and needs.
 He is also a licensed attorney in the state of Minnesota with an MBA and current SPHR and SHRM-SCP certifications.

-Bob is a Discussion Leader for the Executive Forum.
+Bob is the Forum Leader for the Executive Forum.
 He opens each of the three weeks of the forum with a case study on leadership.
 Bob enjoys learning about the participants’ organizations and talking through the tools presented during the forum.
-He is currently the managing partner at Mahowald in St. Cloud, a fourth-generation family business.
+He is currently the managing Area President, Great Lakes Region at Gallagher/Mahowald and was previously partner at Mahowald in St. Cloud, a fourth-generation family business.
 Bob received his undergraduate degree from West Point and served as an Infantry Officer with the US Army for seven years.
 He also received his MBA from the University of St. Thomas before joining Mahowald.

 Brad serves as a Discussion Leader for the Marketing Forum and the Executive Forum.
 He values the learning and fun that comes from the case discussion format which draws out different perspectives from a group’s diverse set of experiences.
-Brad has had a variety of professional experiences having been a field artillery officer in the US Army, a management consultant at McKinsey & Company, and most previously as the Vice President of Sales and Marketing for Microbiologics.
-He was recently appointed to the position of President at Eurofins.
+Brad has had a variety of professional experiences having been a field artillery officer in the US Army, a management consultant at McKinsey & Company, Vice President of Sales and Marketing for Microbiologics and most previously as Vice President, Sales and Marketing at Lexington Manufacturing, Inc. He was recently appointed to the position of Chief Executive Officer of American Peat Technology, LLC.
 He graduated from the United States Military Academy and holds an MBA from The Kellogg School of Management at Northwestern University.